When and how to ask for partial payments on invoices

 Be prepared to counter these hesitations with solutions of your own.

-If the customer says they will just pay the invoice in full when it's due, suggest splitting the invoice into two payments and implementing a payment plan.
-This way, they are still paying in full, but they're also making a partial payment sooner rather than later.
+If the customer says they will pay the invoice in full when it's due, suggest splitting the invoice into two payments and implementing a payment plan.
+This way, they are still paying in full, but they're also making their first payment sooner rather than later.

-If the customer says they're not sure if they'll have the funds available at that time, suggest a deposit.
+If the customer is unsure if they'll have the funds available at that time, suggest a deposit.
 A deposit is a partial payment of an invoice upfront with the remaining balance being paid later.

-If the customer says it's just not their policy to make partial payments, we also suggest offering a payment plan.
-A payment plan is when you break the invoice total down into multiple payments over a period of time.
-This allows the customer to pay off their invoice in installments instead of all at once.
+If the customer says it's not their policy to make partial payments, we suggest offering a payment plan.
+A payment plan is when you break the invoice total down into multiple payment amounts over a period of time.

 CM-202207-8 Most Effective Email Templates - blog ad banner 2